ariadna balaguer-dandes

 One of the big questions I aim to answer is, How does the brain select one action over another?
 It’s a fundamental question that gets at the heart of how we make decisions.

-My research also has implications for neurological disorders like Parkinson’s disease and Huntington’s disease.
-By understanding what goes wrong in these neural circuits, we can develop better treatments.
+My research also digs into neurological disorders like Parkinson’s disease and Huntington’s disease.
+You’ll understand what breaks down in these neural circuits, and better treatments start to materialize.
+That’s really the whole point.
+It’s not complicated.

 Ariadna Balaguer-Danes